Frequently Asked Questions

 What is legitimate interest under GDPR?

 Legitimate interest is a lawful basis for processing personal data under GDPR.
 It allows organizations to process data when necessary for a business purpose, provided that the individual's privacy rights are not overridden.
-This basis is commonly used for activities like fraud prevention, risk management, or direct marketing, as long as the processing is fair, transparent, and limited to what is necessary.
-(GDPR Info)
+Typical uses include fraud prevention, risk management, or direct marketing, but only when the processing is necessary and transparent.
+Note: Legitimate interest cannot justify unrestricted data use, especially for sensitive data or large-scale profiling.
+Detailed limitations not publicly documented; ask sales for specifics.

 When can marketers use legitimate interest?

-Marketers can use legitimate interest for essential activities such as customer engagement or fraud prevention, provided transparency and proportionality are ensured.
-The processing must be necessary for the business purpose and not override the individual's privacy expectations.
+Marketers can rely on legitimate interest for essential activities such as customer engagement or fraud prevention, provided transparency and proportionality are ensured.
+The organization must balance business needs with privacy rights and avoid using legitimate interest for sensitive data or mass profiling.
+Note: Legitimate interest should not be used for health or biometric data unless justified by law.

 What are the steps in a legitimate interest assessment?

-A legitimate interest assessment (LIA) includes three steps: the purpose test (does the processing support a legitimate goal?), the necessity test (can the objective be achieved through less intrusive means?), and the balancing test (do the organization's interests outweigh the individual's rights and freedoms?).
-Proper documentation of each step is essential for transparency and regulatory defense.
+A legitimate interest assessment (LIA) includes three steps: the purpose test (does the processing support a legitimate goal?), the necessity test (can the objective be achieved with less intrusive means?), and the balancing test (do the organization's interests outweigh the individual's rights?).
+Proper documentation of each step is required for transparency and regulatory defense.
+Note: Maintaining records and transparency is essential; limitations may apply depending on the data type and processing scale.

 Can legitimate interest replace consent?